hmallen/lorenzbot/README.md

 - Program went INSANE when API IP restrictions enabled from site -- Fixed by adding AWS elastic ip to whitelist on site
 - Add file to store users connected to Telegram and reconnect on restart
+- Make loop time ~30 sec if approaching sell point
+- Fix trade execution to work with increased trade minimum of $0.50
+- Set initial trade amount to trade total of ~$0.50 based on current conditions
+- Fix trade amount calculation to work with increased trade minimum of $0.50
+- Reference stored Telegram users for heartbeat timeout alert messages
+- Delete all API keys, generate new, and make Github repository public

 RESOURCES:
 - Exception Handling: